 Is Cambridge Transcriptions a Legitimate Service Provider?

 Yes, it is.
-Cambridge Transcription is a popular transcription company that links professional transcribers and clients to work together on projects requiring conversion of audio sources to written documents.
+Cambridge Transcription is a popular transcription company that links professional transcribers and clients to work together on projects requiring the conversion of audio sources to written documents.
 Though it has a fast-paced work environment, Cambridge Transcription assures that transcribers will always have room for career advancement.
 Legal transcriptionists may pursue a degree in law while medical transcriptionists can pursue a nursing degree or occupational therapy course.

 Cambridge Transcription continuously hires talented and goal-oriented individuals who are capable of producing accurately-written transcripts based on client requirements.
 Transcribers will get the chance to work on a wide range of transcription projects, including but not limited to academic lectures, court proceedings, taped interviews, web broadcast, corporate meetings, commercials, and marketing videos.
 Part-time career opportunities await interested applicants from all four corners of the world and even more opportunities for qualified transcribers with excellent translating skills.